wazuh/wazuh-documentation/source/getting-started/components/index.rst

 Components
 ==========

-The Wazuh platform provides XDR and SIEM features to protect your cloud, container, and server workloads.
+The Wazuh platform provides Extended Detection and Response (XDR) and Security Information and Event Management (SIEM) features to protect your cloud, container, and server workloads.
 These include log data analysis, intrusion and malware detection, file integrity monitoring, configuration assessment, vulnerability detection, and support for regulatory compliance.

 The Wazuh solution is based on the Wazuh agent, which is deployed on the monitored endpoints, and on three central components: the Wazuh server, the Wazuh indexer, and the Wazuh dashboard.